-1. Remove DC power from system.

-2. Install the LVC into the system between the power source and the protected load.
-Locate the LVC as close to the load (electrically) as possible.

-3. The stud (threaded portion) of the LVC is the positive (+) terminal.
-Connect this to the positive voltage conductor of the system using the hardware supplied.

-4. The negative (-) terminal of the LVC is the small ring terminal.
-Connect this to the negative voltage conductor of the system by soldering a wire to it or using hardware (user supplied).
+- 1. Remove DC power from system. - Install the LVC into the system between the power source and the protected load.
+Locate the LVC as close to the load (electrically) as possible. - 3.
+The stud (threaded portion) of the LVC is the positive (+) terminal.
+Connect this to the positive voltage conductor of the system using the hardware supplied. - 4.
+The negative (-) terminal of the LVC is the lead with the single hole terminal.
+Connect this to the negative voltage conductor of the system.